 For our Clients, their Learners and our continued success ‘Measuring Your Return on Investment from Training’ is a key part of the service that we provide for our Clients.
-There are 3 sections below for explaining how we evaluate training, and in turn, manage your return on investment:
+There are 3 sections below for explaining how we evaluate training, use the Kirkpatrick model and in turn, manage your return on investment:

 - Which Model Do We Use & Why?